Rules Engine

 Use Case: Pointing production traffic to a staging server or development environment.

 Section titled “5.
-Weak Network”Simulate poor network conditions to test application robustness.
+Throttling”Simulate poor network conditions to test application robustness.

 - Delay: Add latency to requests or responses (in milliseconds).

-- Bandwidth Limit: Restrict upload or download speeds.
+- Bandwidth: Restrict upload or download speeds (in KB/s).

 Use Case: Testing app performance under slow, high-latency, or unstable network conditions.